strideynet/machineid-github-kubernetes-webinar/README.md

 build a docker image and deploy this to a Kubernetes cluster securely and without the use of secrets.

-Pre-requisites:
-- Kubernetes cluster connected to Teleport cluster.
-- Your cluster should support LoadBalancer type services (this is for the demo to be internet accessible - you can omit this).

-Steps:
-- Fork this repo and replace:
-  - `strideynet/machineid-github-kubernetes-webinar` with your own GitHub repo's path.
-  - `docker-desktop` with the name of your Kubernetes cluster as configured in Teleport.
-  - `root.tele.ottr.sh:443` with the publicly accessible address of your proxy.
-- `tctl create -f teleport/role.yaml` - creates the role your bot will use.
-- `tctl create -f teleport/github-bot-token.yaml` - defines the rules for which GitHub Action will be able to access the bot you create in the next step.
-- `tctl bots add bots add colormatic-deployer --roles=colormatic-deployer --token=colormatic-deployer` - creates the Bot user that your GitHub Actions will authenticate as when connecting to Teleport.
-- `kubectl apply` `kubernetes/00-namespace.yaml`, `kubernetes/01-role.yaml`, `kubernetes/02-rolebinding.yaml` - create roles and role bindings in Kubernetes to assign that bot permissions to deploy to your cluster.
-- Your Teleport and Kubernetes cluster now have the correct RBAC to allow your GitHub repo to deploy to the Kubernetes cluster through Teleport.
-- Commit and push a change to `main.go` to trigger the CI.
-- Check to see service deployed.
-- Take a peek at your Teleport audit log.

 ## Highlights

 ### No long-lived secrets